misterussell/timer/README.md

 ## Libraries/Special Features

   - `Travel Time Anticipation` - provided with use of Google Distance Matrix + Directions API to allow for multi-point travel
-  - `Geolocation` - provided with use of Google API
+  - `Geolocation` - provided with use of Google API/Native browser geoLocation

 ## UI/Design